 The first humans to settle in Australia arrived around 65,000 years ago as people migrated from what is now Southeast Asia over land bridges and short sea-crossings.
 These early inhabitants are the ancestors of modern-day Indigenous / Aboriginal Australians.

-When Europeans began colonising Australia in the late 1700s, most of the Indigenous Australians were hunter-gatherers, with spiritual values based on reverence for the land and its inhabitants.
+When Europeans began colonizing Australia in the late 1700s, most of the Indigenous Australians were hunter-gatherers, with spiritual values based on reverence for the land and its inhabitants.
 Some engaged in seasonal horticulture, but there were no large-scale farming.
 Indigenous recipes and methods for food preparation that have survived into our time are commonly referred to as bush tucker.
 Bush tucker recipes are based on locally available food sources and can therefore vary a lot from one region to the next.

 Many of the European settlers in the 18th and 19th century had their culinary roots in the British Isles and this influence is still very strong in Australia.
-The colonisers brought not just recipes and food traditions but also farming practises that had a huge impact on Australia and changed the range of available food types on the continent.
+The colonizers brought not just recipes and food traditions but also farming globalization that had a huge impact on Australia and changed the range of available food types on the continent.
 This is how agricultural products from the old world, such as sheep meat and wheat, became staples in the Australian diet.

-In the 20th century, new waves of migration reached Australia, especially from the Mediterranean region and East Asia, and this also had a major impact on food practises in the country – combined with the increased globalisation which made it easier and more affordable to import food and be inspired by foreign dishes.
+In the 20th century, new waves of migration reached Australia, especially from the Mediterranean region and East Asia, and this also had a major impact on food practices in the country – combined with the increased globalisation which made it easier and more affordable to import food and be inspired by foreign dishes.

 Generally speaking, Australians eat a lot of fruit and it is often served fresh – either as it is or in fruit salads, smoothies and similar.
 In recent years, there has been a revived interest in native Australian fruits, which are often endemic to Australia.

 Here are a few examples of native Australian fruits: